 Azalea develops the curriculum and works closely with teachers on program training and material development.

-She holds a Bachelor of Science in Psychology from University of Wollongong, Australia, an Advanced Diploma In Early Intervention (Special Needs) by CET Academy Ngee Ann Polytechnic and a Diploma in Learning Disorders Management & Child Psychology, accredited by The College of Teachers, UK.
-She is currently pursuing her Master's in Education (Development Psychology) from NTU.
+She holds a Master's in Education (Development Psychology) from NTU.
+She graduated with a Bachelor of Science in Psychology from University of Wollongong, Australia, an Advanced Diploma In Early Intervention (Special Needs) by Ngee Ann Polytechnic and a Diploma in Learning Disorders Management & Child Psychology, accredited by The College of Teachers, UK.

 She has been working with children with different learning disorders in both special schools e.g. Autism Resource Centre (EIP) and mainstream schools since 2008.